CCA-Public/digital-archives-manual/guides/ingest.md

 | Store AIP location | *appropriate AIP store* |
 | Store DIP location | "None" |

 *Note: Each AIP Store location is 5TB in size.
-We will fill these sequentually; after _001, comes _002, then _003, and so on.*
+These locations are filled sequentially.
+For easier integration with Automation Tools, each AIP store should be used for only one of: AIPs for which DIPs are being generated, or AIPs with no corresponding DIP.*

 <a name="processedingestconfig"></a>
 ### Configuration for ingest of "processed" data (Pipeline 2 default)